paepcke/activity_log_analysis/README.md

 ## Auxiliary tables

-As seen in Figure 1, two tables external to the activity log information make queries more informative.
+As seen in Figure 1, three tables external to the activity log information make queries more informative.

-There an example from the *CourseInfo* table:
+An example from the *CourseInfo* table:

 | Column Name       |  Example Entry         |
 | ----------------- | ---------------------- |